hoogenbj/countary/docs/budgets.markdown

 [![calculate monthly deposit](images/calculate_monthly_deposit.png)](images/calculate_monthly_deposit.png)

 The result you are looking for is the `Sum / 12` one.
 This tells you how much you must put away every month to make sure you have the money available when you need it.
-It won't be perfect.
-It will all depend on your cash flow, but you should be able to `borrow` from other items because you won't need to spend everything at once.
-Just make sure to consistenly put the money aside every month and your cash flow will catch up.

 You can easily copy any of the calculated results by clicking on the ![copy](images/content_copy.png) icon.